hantsy/spring-puzzles/programming-models/guide.md

     }
 }
 ```
-The controller above is very similar to a traditional WebMvc controller, but it uses Reactor’s APIs to enable fully non-blocking, reactive data processing.
+The controller above is very similar to the WebMvc version, but it uses Reactor’s APIs to enable fully non-blocking, reactive data processing.
 Instead of returning `ResponseEntity<List<BodyType>>` or `ResponseEntity<BodyType>` as in classic controllers, this WebFlux controller returns `ResponseEntity<Flux<BodyType>>` for streaming multiple results, and `Mono<ResponseEntity<BodyType>>` for single-result or empty responses.

 The [complete example project](https://github.com/hantsy/spring-puzzles/tree/master/programming-models/webflux) is available on GitHub.

 ## WebFlux + Functional Router

-Functional programming has become more popular in the development community.
+Functional programming has gained popularity in the development community.
 As an alternative to annotated controllers, Spring 5 introduced [`RouterFunction`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/server/RouterFunction.html), which allows you to define web routes using builder-style, fluent APIs.
-This approach has also been brought back to the classic WebMVC/Servlet stack, which we already introduced in the *WebMvc + Functional Router* section.
+This approach has also been reintroduced in the classic WebMVC/Servlet stack, which we previously introduced in the *WebMvc + Functional Router* section.

 To get started, create a new project with the same settings as described in the *WebFlux + Annotated Controllers* section.
 Next, prepare the entity class [`Post`](https://github.com/hantsy/spring-puzzles/blob/master/programming-models/webflux-fn/src/main/java/com/example/demo/DemoApplication.java#L211) and related [`PostRepository`](https://github.com/hantsy/spring-puzzles/blob/master/programming-models/webflux-fn/src/main/java/com/example/demo/DemoApplication.java#L125-L210) as we did in the previous sections.